vernemq/vernemq/README.md

   ignored and subscriptions therefore currently work as in MQTTv4.
 - The plugin hooks for MQTTv5 sessions doesn't yet handle the new MQTTv5 features.
-- Broker to client topic aliases are not yet implemented.
 - Subscriber IDs are not yet implemented.
 - Bridge plugin does not yet support MQTTv5.
 - Receive maximum flow control has not yet been implemented.